XcoDDe/maven-package-automation/README.md

 - None at the moment.
 Please report any issues or bugs on the [GitHub repository](https://github.com/XcoDDe/maven-package-automation/issues).

 ## Features

-.The Maven Package Automation extension provides the following features to streamline your Maven project development workflow:
+The Maven Package Automation extension provides the following features to streamline your Maven project development workflow:

-.Automatic Package and Deploy: When you save your Maven project, the extension automatically executes the mvn package command, generating the updated WAR file.
+- Automatic Package and Deploy: When you save your Maven project, the extension automatically executes the `mvn package` command, generating the updated WAR file.

-.Tomcat Server Integration: Seamlessly deploy your Maven project to a Tomcat server.
+- Tomcat Server Integration: Seamlessly deploy your Maven project to a Tomcat server.
 The extension integrates with the Community Server Connector extension, ensuring smooth deployment and server synchronization.

-.Status Messages: Receive informative status messages in Visual Studio Code's notification area, indicating whether the `pom.xml` file exists,if the file doesn't exists it does not bring any notification, if it does it says 'pom.xml file exists in the project.'
+- Status Messages: Receive informative status messages in Visual Studio Code's notification area, indicating whether the `pom.xml` file exists.
+If the file doesn't exist, no notification is shown.
+If it does exist, it displays the message "pom.xml file exists in the project."

+- Enable/Disable Automatic Package: You can now enable or disable the automatic mvn-package command feature using the toggle button in the status bar.
+When enabled, the extension will automatically package and deploy your Maven project on save.

 ## Requirements

-1.Before using the Maven Package Automation tool, ensure that the following requirements are met:
+Before using the Maven Package Automation tool, ensure that the following requirements are met:

-2.Maven Project: Make sure your project is set up as a Maven project.
-This means having a valid pom.xml file in the root directory of your project.
+1. Maven Project: Make sure your project is set up as a Maven project.
+This means having a valid `pom.xml` file in the root directory of your project.

-3.pom.xml File: Verify that the pom.xml file exists in your project's root directory.
+2. `pom.xml` File: Verify that the `pom.xml` file exists in your project's root directory.
 This file is essential for Maven to manage dependencies and build the project.

-4.Tomcat Server: To automatically package and deploy your project to a Tomcat server, ensure that the Tomcat server is up and running.
+3. Tomcat Server: To automatically package and deploy your project to a Tomcat server, ensure that the Tomcat server is up and running.
 You should have a configured Tomcat server on your machine.

-5.Community Server Connector: Install the latest version of the "Community Server Connector" extension in Visual Studio Code.
+4. Community Server Connector: Install the latest version of the "Community Server Connector" extension in Visual Studio Code.
 This extension allows seamless integration with Tomcat servers and facilitates deploying your application's WAR file.

 Note: The Maven Package Automation tool has been tested using the Community Server Connector with a Tomcat server.

 Make sure to fulfill these requirements to ensure the smooth operation of the Maven Package Automation tool.

 ## Release Notes

 ### 1.0.0
-.Initial release of Maven Package Automation tool.
+- Initial release of Maven Package Automation tool.

-.Automatically runs the `mvn package` command when the project is saved.
+- Automatically runs the `mvn package` command when the project is saved.

-.Provides seamless integration with Maven projects in Visual Studio Code.
+- Provides seamless integration with Maven projects in Visual Studio Code.

+### 1.1.0
+- Added feature to enable/disable mvn-package command.

 ## Contributing